aiidateam/aiida-core/docs/source/installation.rst

 Updating from an older version
 ------------------------------

-Because the database schema changes typically at every version, one needs to run a migration that will update your database to the current standard.
-The migration script assumes that you are using the previous AiiDA version, so this means one has to migrate in steps, from the version of AiiDA you were using, until the current one.
+Because the database schema changes typically at every version, and since the migration script assumes that you are using the previous AiiDA version, one has to migrate in steps, from the version of AiiDA you were using, until the current one.
 For instance, if you are currently using AiiDA 0.5, you should first update to 0.6, then to 0.7, and finally to 0.8.
 Do not forget to **deactivate** the current virtual environment before installing any new version.